Dhagash4/auto_navs/README.md

 # auto_navs

-Final Two Motor Code is for controlling Powerbot and please check the pins before running the code
+Final Two Motor Code is Arduino code for controlling Powerbot and please check the pins before running the code

 arduino.py is used for communicating ROS with Arduino with less latency